ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Introduction

-In this work, we propose \textsc{ImaginE}, an imagination-based automatic evaluation metric for NLG. \textsc{ImaginE} first uses a powerful pre-trained vision-language model DALL-E~\citep{dall-e} to visualize imagination, which is to generate descriptive images for the candidate text and the references.
-Then \textsc{ImaginE} computes the similarity of the two text snippets and the similarity of the two imaginative images with the pre-trained CLIP model~\citep{clip}. \cref{fig:example} shows an example.
+In this work, we propose \imagine, an imagination-based automatic evaluation metric for text generation.
+Specifically, we first use the state-of-the-art text-to-image generator StableDiffusion~\citep{Rombach2022HighResolutionIS} to visualize machine imagination from sentences, which is to generate descriptive images for the candidate text and the references.
+Then we receive the \imagine~ scores by computing two sets of similarity scores with the pre-trained CLIP model~\citep{clip}: the visual similarity of the generated images, and the cross-modal similarity between the text and the generated image. \cref{fig:example} shows an example.

-To understand the role imagination plays in NLG evaluation, we conduct a series of experiments with \textsc{ImaginE} on multiple NLG tasks, including machine translation, abstractive text summarization, and data-to-text generation, aiming to answer the following questions: \begin{enumerate} \item \emph{How influential is \textsc{ImaginE} in NLG evaluation in terms of correlations with human judgments?
-Can it provide additional reference information on top of existing metrics?} \item \emph{What are the applicable scenarios of introducing \textsc{ImaginE} to NLG evaluation?
-When and why does imagination help or not?} \item \emph{What are the potentials and limitations of introducing imaginations with \textsc{ImaginE} to NLG evaluation?} \end{enumerate}
+To understand the role the machine-generated images play in NLG evaluation, we conduct a series of experiments with \imagine on multiple NLG tasks and datasets, including machine translation, text summarization, and sentence completion for open-ended text generation, aiming to answer the following questions: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \emph{How influential is \imagine in NLG evaluation in terms of correlations with human judgments?
+Can it provide additional reference information on top of existing metrics?} \item \emph{What are the applicable scenarios of introducing \imagine to NLG evaluation?
+When and why do machine-generated images help?} \item \emph{What are the potentials and limitations of introducing machine-generated images with \imagine to NLG evaluation?} \end{enumerate}

-Experimental results point out that in a standalone mode for pairwise comparisons, \textsc{ImaginE} cannot replace textual similarity metrics.
-However, adding \textsc{ImaginE} similarity scores to existing metrics surprisingly improves most of the popular metrics' correlations with human performance.
-Analysis of case studies indicates that \textsc{ImaginE} can reflect the keyword difference in the visualized imagination, even if the hypothesis and reference text have high $n$-grams overlaps.
-In addition, \textsc{ImaginE} can grasp the gist of two text snippets with similar meanings and renders imaginations that are alike, even if the two pieces of text have distinct word choices.
-Overall, \textsc{ImaginE} displays great potential in introducing multi-modal information into NLG evaluation.
+Experimental results show that \imagine can serve as a complementary evaluation metric to text-based ones, and adding \imagine scores to existing metrics surprisingly improves most of the popular metrics' correlations with human performance on various text generation tasks.
+This holds for both reference-based evaluation and reference-free evaluation.
+We further conduct comprehensive quantitative analyses with case studies to verify its effectiveness.
+Overall, \imagine displays great potential in introducing multi-modal information into NLG evaluation.